pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 How you create the network will vary on your permissions and preferences.

-Typical setups will want to provide Kubernetes with the following resources to use for the cluster.
+Typical setups will provide Kubernetes with the following resources to use for the cluster.

   * Private subnets for use as the default subnets for workers to run in.